What Are My Duties Following a Car Accident?

 Know Your Legal Obligations After a Car Wreck in Texas

-If you plan to commute in any major city in Texas, you need to have a good understanding of your duties when you get involved in an automobile accident.
+If you plan to commute to work in any major city in Texas, you need to have a good understanding of your duties when you get involved in an automobile accident.
 Your obligations depend upon a few things.
 First, were you a driver or a passenger?
 Second, were there any injuries or just vehicle property damage?
 Being familiar with your duties and when they apply will make you a more prepared driver.
 Below are several duties following a car accident all drivers should be familiar with.

 Do I Have Duty to Stop and Render Aid if Someone is Injured?